 They say the best things come in threes.
 In the case of the National Theatre’s sell-out show, The Lehman Trilogy, actors Godley, Miles and Russell Beale navigate Es Devlin’s incredible office space set with marvellous elegance and professionalism.
 Unique as individual actors and powerful as a group, the trio flow between multiple characters seamlessly in what is an incredible theatrical feat.

 Away from the stage, adapter Ben Power, director Sam Mendes, designer Devlin and pianist Candida Caldicot’s collaboration gives this production its final classical polish.
-Power’s vibrant writing Live piano melodies from Caldicot heighten the while Mendes’ direction feels suitably methodical on Devlin’s revolving set.
+Power’s vibrant writing, together with live piano melodies from Caldicot, heighten the tension, while Mendes’ direction, feels suitably methodical on Devlin’s revolving set.
 It’s fast-moving – both in sense of chronology and choreography.

 Such is the pace of the production that it can at times feel a lot to take in – the two intervals allowing the audience time to process each part of the time-travelling tale.
 This may sound worrying for a play exploring as complex an issue as the progress of Western capitalism, but explored through the lens of The Lehman Brothers, the wider points about economics, marketing and finance become clearer and more anecdotal.